Adirondack Explorer/North Country Public Radio

 Emily Kenny

-Emily Kenny is photojournalist for Spectrum News in Syracuse, New York covering farming and food production.
+Emily Kenny is photojournalist for Spectrum News in Syracuse, New York covering agriculture and food production.
 In 2021, she graduated with her master’s degree in photojournalism from the S.I.
-Newhouse School of Public Communications and, prior to that, she graduated from Buena Vista University as a dual major in digital media and psychology.
-Emily grew up on a farm in Schaller, Iowa which has led her to be interested in stories about farming and agriculture.
+Newhouse School of Public Communications and, before that, she graduated from Buena Vista University as a dual major in digital media and psychology.
+The agriculture beat made sense for Emily as she grew up on her family farm in Schaller, Iowa.
 She has worked on multiple long-term stories: her master’s project about women and their insecurities, and the other focusing on her family’s farm.
-Emily resides in Syracuse, New York with her partner, Dan, and their two rescue dogs, Chanel and Athena
+Emily resides in Syracuse, New York with her two dogs, Chanel and Athena.